rickbingpan/ChIP-seq/README.md

       `asyn_H3K27ac_rep2`</br>
       `...`

-When the program is finished, there are 15 such files in each sample folder. such as:
+When the program is finished, there are 15 files in each sample folder. such as:
 ![image](https://github.com/rickbingpan/ChIP-seq/assets/92712179/6f3fec11-af29-47b2-bd2b-a4f125622b16)

 ## 02_map_dm6_spikerIN.sh